-Future objectives: Encourage staff to recruit and promote the employment possibilities at la Vie en Rose to individuals that may have disabilities.
+Future objectives: Encourage staff to recruit and promote the employment possibilities at la Vie en Rose to individuals that may have disabilities, especially with the launch of our Diversity, Equity and Inclusion program.
 Employees who identify as disabled will be provided with emergency information and the procedure to follow should an emergency arise that aligns with their specific needs.